-- (b) A non-Territory operator shall report to the Governor any occasion when: - dangerous goods are discovered to have been carried when not loaded, segregated, separated or secured in accordance with Chapter 2 of Part 7 of the Technical Instructions; or - (2) dangerous goods are discovered to have been carried without information having been provided to the pilot-in-command in accordance with paragraph 4.1 of Part 7 of the Technical Instructions - (c) A non-Territory operator shall report any dangerous goods accident, dangerous goods incident or the finding of undeclared or mis-declared dangerous goods in cargo or passenger's baggage which occurred in the Territory to the Governor. - (d) Subject to paragraph 92.65(e), the report required under paragraph 92.65(a), (b) or (c) shall be made within 72 hours of the occurrence coming to the knowledge of the operator, by the quickest available means, in writing or in such other form as approved by the Governor.
-The report shall contain as much of the following information as is appropriate to the occurrence: - (1) date of the occurrence; and - (2) location of the occurrence, flight number and flight date; and - (3) description of the goods and the reference number of the air waybill, pouch, baggage tag and ticket; and - (4) proper shipping name (including the technical name, if applicable); and - (5) UN/ID number; and - (6) class or division in accordance with the Technical Instructions and any subsidiary risk(s); and - (7) type of packaging and the packaging specification marking; and - (8) quantity of dangerous goods; and - (9) name and address of the shipper or passenger; and - (10) suspected cause of the occurrence; and - (11) action taken; and - (12) any other reporting action taken; and - (13) name, title, address and contact number of the reporter; and - (14) any other relevant details. - (e) If any of the information in paragraph 91.65(d) is not available at the time the report is made, the operator shall despatch such information to the Governor within 72 hours of the information coming into their possession. - (f) A report made in accordance with OTAR Part 13 meets the requirement of this paragraph.
+- (b) A non-territory operator shall report to the Governor any occasion when: - (1) dangerous goods are discovered to have been carried when not loaded, segregated, separated or secured in accordance with Chapter 2 of Part 7 of the Technical Instructions; or - (2) dangerous goods are discovered to have been carried without information having been provided to the pilot-in-command in accordance with paragraph 4.1 of Part 7 of the Technical Instructions - (c) A non-territory operator shall report any dangerous goods accident, dangerous goods incident or the finding of undeclared or mis-declared dangerous goods in cargo or passenger's baggage which occurred in the territory to the Governor. - (d) Subject to paragraph 92.65(e), the report required under paragraphs 92.19, 92.65(a), (b) or (c) shall be made within 72 hours of the occurrence coming to the knowledge of the operator, by the quickest available means, in writing or in such other form as approved by the Governor.
+The report shall contain as much of the following information as is appropriate to the occurrence: - (1) date of the occurrence; and - (2) location of the occurrence, flight number and flight date; and - (3) description of the goods and the reference number of the air waybill, pouch, baggage tag and ticket; and - (4) proper shipping name (including the technical name, if applicable); and - (5) UN/ID number; and - (6) class or division in accordance with the Technical Instructions and any subsidiary risk(s); and - (7) type of packaging and the packaging specification marking; and - (8) quantity of dangerous goods; and - (9) name and address of the shipper or passenger; and - (10) suspected cause of the occurrence; and - (11) action taken; and - (12) any other reporting action taken; and - (13) name, title, address and contact number of the reporter; and - (14) any other relevant details. - (e) If any of the information in paragraph 91.65(d) is not available at the time the report is made, the operator shall despatch such information to the Governor within 72 hours of the information coming into their possession.